How it works:

 Lock in hydration.
 After applying serum, lock in hydration using a moisturizer for your skin type.

 Be patient with results.
 It’s human nature to want results fast, but it takes time.
-Give yourself at least four to six weeks to start seeing results.
+Give yourself at least 4-6 weeks to start seeing results.
 Whatever you do, don’t give up.

 Tired of reading labels?
 Although we think you should always read the label of your skincare products, we’re here to share some helpful recommendations.

-Here’s a list of nine dermatology provider-approved face serums we recommend to our members (and here’s a link to 10 face serums under $30).
+Here’s a list of 8 dermatology provider-approved face serums we recommend to our members (and here’s a link to 10 face serums under $30).

-Carrot and Stick Repair Serum.
-This excellent hydrating serum is formulated with hyaluronic acid, vitamin A, and plant botanicals.
+Carrot and Stick Repair Serum: This hydrating serum is formulated with hyaluronic acid.

-The Ordinary Lactic Acid 10% + HA 2% Exfoliating Serum.
-It gently exfoliates and hydrates to improve visible signs of aging while reducing signs of inflammation and sensitivity associated with exfoliation.
+The Ordinary Lactic Acid 10% + HA 2% Exfoliating Serum: This option gently exfoliates and hydrates to improve visible signs of aging while reducing signs of inflammation and sensitivity associated with exfoliation.

-Paula’s Choice Niacinamide 20% Treatment.
-This concentrated formula is used to tighten and minimize the look of sagging pores and rough bumps due to age and sun damage, helping to improve the appearance of blotchy skin tone and dark spots.
+Paula’s Choice Niacinamide 20% Treatment: This concentrated formula is used to visibly tighten and minimize the look of pores and rough bumps due to age and sun damage, helping to improve the appearance of blotchy skin tone and dark spots.

-Olay Wrinkle Correction Serum.
-Full of peptides and niacinamide, this serum is formulated to help prevent signs of aging, like wrinkles.
+Olay Wrinkle Correction Serum: Full of peptides and niacinamide, this serum is formulated to help address signs of aging, like wrinkles.

-Pixi Overnight Glow Serum.
-This nighttime serum helps give a brightening effect to your complexion that works while you sleep.
-It’s also enriched with vitamin A, C, and E to help nourish and soothe your skin.
+Pixi Overnight Glow Serum: This nighttime serum helps brighten your complexion while you sleep.
+It’s also enriched with vitamins A, C, and E to help nourish and soothe your skin.

-Alpha-H Liquid Gold Midnight Reboot Serum.
-Glycolic acid and granactive retinoid work together to give your skin a plump, glowing appearance, making it one of the best night serums.
+Alpha-H Liquid Gold Midnight Reboot Serum: Glycolic acid and granactive retinoid in this serum work together to give your skin a plump, glowing appearance.

-Dermalogica Overnight Repair Serum.
-This formula contains argan oil, rose oil, and peptides to help increase luminosity and beat the signs of aging.
+Dermalogica Overnight Repair Serum: This formula contains argan oil, rose oil, and peptides to help fight signs of aging.

 Not a Curology member?
-Sign up for a free 30-day trial* and receive a personalized skincare plan made to address your unique skin concerns.
+Sign up* to receive a personalized skincare plan made to address your unique skin concerns.
 Just take a short quiz and snap a few selfies.
-You’ll be partnered with one of our licensed dermatology providers, who will create your personalized prescription formula with three active ingredients to target your skincare goals.
-You’ll also receive a cleanser and moisturizer to use morning and night—plus you can try any of our other skincare products, at no additional cost.
-Our products are designed by dermatologists to be non-comedogenic, dye-free, paraben-free, and hypoallergenic—made to improve the health of your skin.
+If Curology is right for you, you’ll be partnered with one of our licensed dermatology providers, who will prescribe your personalized formula with up to three active ingredients to get you to your skincare goals.

 Kornhauser, A., et al. The Effects of Topically Applied Glycolic Acid and Salicylic Acid on Ultraviolet Radiation-Induced Erythema, DNA Damage and Sunburn Cell Formation in Human Skin.
 Journal of Dermatology Science.
 (July 2009).